In this guide

 AI agents trained on specific products, policies, and customer data handle account inquiries, transaction disputes, rate information, and policy questions with the depth a financial customer expects.
 Complex issues route to human specialists with full context.

-Results: AI customer service in financial firms handles 60-70% of inquiries without human intervention, with 89%+ customer satisfaction when the system is well-implemented with clear escalation paths.
+In financial firms this setup handles 60-70% of inquiries without human intervention, with 89%+ customer satisfaction when the escalation paths are clear.

 Ready to automate your first workflow?
 Talk to our team about which one makes the most sense for your company.